-Under the current park policy, All caves (with the exception of the Cave of the Domes on Horseshoe Mesa) are currently closed to visitation, except for research purposes.
-Please contact Deanna Greco, Physical Science Program Manager, for additional information (928) 638-7817.
+Under the current park policy, all caves are currently closed to visitation, except for research purposes.

 Cave MonitoringThis engraving was scratched in a Grand Canyon cave.
 Unfortunately, due to the unique preservative quality of caves, this mark is irreversible.

 Dealing with unauthorized access (caving in the Park is illegal) is one of the biggest problems the cave management staff of the park's Physical Science Program deals with in Grand Canyon National Park.